 A film biography of the British singer and actress Gertrude Lawrence — Star! — was a box office disappointment.
 Audiences were turning away from musical films.
 Her next starring vehicle, a musical spy story of the First World War, Darling Lili, was also a commercial failure, but proved to be a personal success for Andrews on another level.
 Her first collaboration with director Blake Edwards, it marked the beginning of a 41-year partnership in art and life.
 Andrews and Edwards were married in 1969.
 The couple raised his two children from a previous marriage and adopted two more of their own.

 After a number of successful television specials with her friend Carol Burnett, Julie Andrews hosted her own weekly variety show on CBS television in the 1972-73 season.
 She also enjoyed great success as a concert artist, with appearances at the Royal Albert Hall and the London Palladium.
 In these years, she also began writing children’s books under her married name, Julie Andrews Edwards.
-After the success of Mandy (1971) and The Last of the Really Great Whangdoodles (1974), she collaborated with her daughter, Emma Walton, on Dumpy the Dump Truck and its many sequels, a popular series of books for very small children.
+After the success of Mandy (1971) and The Last of the Really Great Whangdoodles (1974), she collaborated with her daughter, educator Emma Walton Hamilton, on Dumpy the Dump Truck and its many sequels, a popular series of books for very small children.
 Her novels Dragon and Simeon’s Gift introduce young readers to the lore of the Middle Ages.
 Several of her books have been illustrated by her ex-husband, Tony Walton.

 Although Hollywood was no longer producing the kind of musical films that had made her famous, Julie Andrews continued to develop her dramatic talents in a wider variety of roles in the 1970s and ’80s, appearing in a number of films directed by her husband, Blake Edwards, including The Tamarind Seed, 10, S.O.B. and That’s Life.
 Andrews and Edwards enjoyed a notable success with the 1982 film Victor/Victoria, in which Andrews played a woman who disguises herself as a young man and achieves success on stage as a female impersonator.
 This comedy of gender confusion struck a chord with international audiences in the 1980s and reunited her with co-star James Garner.